clhobbs/events-splitter/README.md

 4. `git push --set-upstream origin new-branch-name` to push the commit to Github
 5. Create a PR and select the 'Checks' tab in the PR

 The steps outlined in the Github Actions .yml file can be seen.
-The tests will run and the `testreport` folder will be available under 'Artifacts' when the workflow completes.
+If there are failures, the `testreport` folder can be downloaded from the workflow run under the [Actions](https://github.com/clhobbs/events-splitter/actions) tab.